NDOMINEY/Woodland-heath-golf-club/README.md

 ### User Login

 Within the navigation bar, there is a link to login for users who already have an account.
 This takes the user to a login page.
-Upon sucessful login, the user is directed to the memberzone page.
+Upon sucessful login, the user is directed to the home page.

 ![Login](documentation/login.png)

 ### Memberzone

-When a user sucessfully logs in, they are redirected to the memberzone page.
-They are greated with welcome message including their name so they know their login was sucessful.
+When a user has sucessfully logged in, they are able to click into the memberzone from the navigation bar.
+From here they are greated with a welcome message including their name.
 From this page they are able to select to create a new booking or view and edit existing ones.

 ![Memberzone](documentation/memberzone.png)